Planet Whizbang Feedback

 I will probably not use my old hoe again.
 Here [is a] picture:"

-Planet Whizbang Pioneer #001, Pat Gorham, of New York sent me the following e-mail message:
+Planet Whizbang Pioneer #001, Pat G., of New York sent me the following e-mail message:

 "I finally found time to put my wheel hoe kit together.
 Except it did not take as much time as I thought.
 I followed your detailed instructions and was done assembling in an hour and off to the garden.
 Now my garden was overgrown with weeds, so I figured I would just test it out and come back later when it was cooler and finish the monster job.
 It was a joy to use and I quickly became entranced in the movement of the blade and the singing of the birds.
 By the time my "test run" was over, 10 rows 200 feet long were clear of weeds and I still wanted to hoe more!
 Thanks for a great tool worthy of the Whizbang name."

 Planet Whizbang Pioneer #017, Tim Zehr, of Ontario, Canada, made the spiffy Whizbang wheel hoe pictured above.
-Tim is now listed on the International wheel hoe handlemaker database.
 Here are some of his comments:

 "I got my wheel hoe operational!
 It is absolutely one of the best investments I made for our garden.
 It works very slick.
 You made the claim that it is 10 times faster than a hoe, and after using it, I don’t think that was an exaggeration at all.
 The design is very simple, and the maneuverability around plants and in narrow rows is amazing.
 This year I have some plant rows closer together than the normal 36” spacing I used in the past, and the wheel hoe is just the thing for those narrow rows.
 I really like it, and two of my boys and my wife used it as well and they all thought it was amazing too.